Three different human RAS genes have been

 the degree of redundancy remains a topic of investigation (reviewed in Pylayeva-Gupta et

 al. 2011).
-RAS proteins are small GTPases that cycle between inactive guanosine
+RAS proteins are small GTPases which cycle between inactive guanosine

-diphosphate–bound and active guanosine triphosphate–bound forms.
+diphosphate (GDP)-bound and active guanosine triphosphate (GTP)-bound forms.
 RAS proteins

 are central mediators downstream of growth factor receptor signaling and therefore are

 critical for cell proliferation, survival, and differentiation.
-RAS proteins can activate
+RAS can activate several

 survival, and the RAS-RAF-MEK-ERK pathway, which is involved in cell proliferation (Figure